-Watch the Air Boss DEMO Video posted in the photos and videos tab at left where CFO Amanda Markel shows how to use many of the bag's features.
-Note to iPad users, we are updating the file for viewing on your machines.
-Stay tuned.
+Watch the Air Boss Packing Video posted in the Videos tab at left where CFO Amanda Markel shows how to use many of the bag's features.

 ANOTHER CARRY BAG OPTION.

 Looking for a similar carry-on bag with retractable backpack style shoulder straps?
-Try our other bestseller, the Sky Train.
+Try our other popular travel bag, the Sky Train.